This is the last blog of a three part series going over mistakes you're probably (innocently) making with your hair.

 My best advice for your color appointment is to use a clarifying shampoo the day prior.
 This helps to remove any build up from the hair.
 And go ahead and get a deep conditioning treatment in for extra moisture if you're doing any highlighting / lightening.

 This next tip is for my blondes.
 What you may not know is that over using purple shampoo / conditioner can cause your blonde do go dull.
 Overtime your hair may start to carry a lot of minerals from water as well as over deposits of pigment from purple shampoo / conditioner.
-My best advice is to occasionally get, what's known as, a hard water treatment.
+My top tip is to consider getting a hard water treatment from time to time.
 This can be done in the salon and will help remove any hard water remnants or overly pigmented color and leave your blonde BRAND NEW.

 These treatments should be followed up with a conditioning treatment or even a fresh toner.
 Your hairstylist can help you determine what's best for your specific hair situation.